kubernetes-sigs/apiserver-builder-alpha/docs/concepts/aggregation.md

 # Aggregation

-While the API servers created by the apiserver-builder can be accessed directly, it is most convinient to use them with the Kubernetes API server aggregator.
+While the API servers created by the apiserver-builder can be accessed directly, it is most convenient to use them with the Kubernetes API server aggregator.
 This allows multiple APIs in the cluster to appear as if they were being served by a single API server, so that cluster components, and kubectl, can continue communicating as normal without special logic to